3dfx: Dreamcast

 In 1997, 3dfx was working with entertainment company Sega to develop a new video game console hardware platform.
 Sega solicited two competing designs: a unit code-named "Katana", developed in Japan using NEC and Imagination Technologies (then VideoLogic) technology, and "Blackbelt", a system designed in the United States using 3dfx technology.

 However, on July 22, 1997, 3dfx announced that Sega was terminating the development contract.
 Sega chose to use NEC's PowerVR chipset for its game console, though it still planned to purchase the rights to 3dfx's technology in order to prevent competitors from acquiring it.

 3dfx said Sega has still not given a reason as to why it terminated the contract or why it chose NEC's accelerator chipset over 3dfx's.
 According to Dale Ford, senior analyst at Dataquest, a market research firm based in San Jose, California, a number of factors could have influenced Sega's decision to move to NEC, including NEC's proven track record of supplying chipsets for the Nintendo 64 and the demonstrated ability to be able to handle a major influx of capacity if the company decided to ramp up production on a moment's notice.

 "This is a highly competitive market with price wars happening all the time and it would appear that after evaluating a number of choices—and the ramifications each choice brings—Sega went with a decision that it thought was best for the company's longevity," said Mr. Ford.

 "Sega has to make a significant move to stay competitive and they need to make it soon.
 Now whether this move is to roll out another home console platform or move strictly to the PC gaming space is unknown."

 Sega quickly quashed 3dfx's "Blackbelt" and used the NEC-based "Katana" as the model for the product that would be marketed and sold as the Dreamcast.
 3dfx sued Sega for breach of contract, accusing Sega of starting the deal in bad faith in order to take 3dfx technology.
 The case was settled out of court.

-New chips, competition, and downfall
+New chips, competition, and decline

 Development of Rampage

 In early 1998, 3dfx embarked on a new development project.
 The Rampage development project was new technology for use in a new graphics card that would take approximately two years to develop, and would supposedly be several years ahead of the competition once it debuted.
-The company hired hardware and software teams in Austin, Texas to develop 2D and 3D Windows device drivers for Rampage in the summer of 1998.
+The company hired hardware and software teams in Austin, Texas, to develop 2D and 3D Windows device drivers for Rampage in the summer of 1998.
 The hardware team in Austin initially focused on Rampage, but then worked on transform and lighting (T&L) engines and on MPEG decoder technology.